TBendong/TBendong.github.io/_pages/Openings.md

 <!-- ==================== HTML ==================== -->

 <p><strong>Dr. Bendong Tan will join the Department of Electrical and Electronic Engineering (EEE) at The Hong Kong Polytechnic University (PolyU) as an Assistant Professor in Fall 2025.
-He is now recruiting fully funded Ph.D. students (Spring/Fall 2026), postdoctoral researchers, and visiting students, with research focusing on the modeling, stability assessment, and control of next-generation power systems.
+He is now recruiting fully funded Ph.D. students (Spring/Fall 2026), and visiting students, with research focusing on the modeling, stability assessment, and control of inverter-penetrated stochastic power systems.
 Undergraduate and Master’s students are also welcome to join the group for research internships.</strong></p>

 <div class="faculty-profile">
     <h4>About Me</h4>